shulard/dotfiles/README.md

 ### On a mac

-Run the `macos-init.sh` script to prepare the environment.
+Run the `make macos` command to prepare the environment.
 All the corresponding software will be installed.

 ### Custom configuration

-Run the `machine-init.sh` script which will configure the new computer with dot files.
+Run the `make init` command which will configure the new computer with dot files.
 It'll also load the SSH keys and the GPG keyring.